Restful yoga to de-stress and revitalise

 “How beautiful it is to do nothing and then rest afterwards.” – Spanish Proverb

-allwoman Restorative Yoga classes offer you much needed time and space to relax & rest, restoring vitality to both body and mind.
+allwoman Restorative Yoga classes offer you much needed time and space to relax and rest, restoring vitality to both body and mind.

 When we can take the time to rest deeply we activate the ‘rest and digest’ response within the body’s parasympathetic nervous system.
 This allows us to unwind tension, restoring our energy and balancing our emotional, physical and mental equilibrium.